For the quarter ending September 30, 2002

 2004 Thomas Alva Edison Commemorative Coins Program (Silver)

-This commemorative silver dollar will commemorate the 125th anniversary of the invention of the light bulb.
+This commemorative silver dollar will commemorate the 125th anniversary of the invention of the light bulb by Thomas A. Edison.
 Design concepts for this coin will be provided at a later date.

 (2) EDISON BIRTHPLACE ASSOCIATION- Up to 1/8 to the Edison Birthplace Association, Incorporated, in Milan, Ohio, to assist in the efforts of the association to raise an endowment as a permanent source of support for the repair and maintenance of the Thomas A. Edison birthplace, a national historic landmark.